A Mighty Girl's top picks of new biographies about Mighty Women for adult readers.

 As the space age dawned, two bold female pilots wrestled with how best to push forward the idea of women in the space program.
 Jackie Cochran held fistfuls of flying records and had led the Women's Auxiliary Service Pilots during World War II.
 Jerrie Cobb, 25 years Cochran's junior, took the same medical tests as the Mercury astronauts but was ultimately rejected along with the other women of the Mercury 13 program.
 Each woman had plans for women in space — plans that didn't necessarily agree.
 In this exciting dual biography, spaceflight historian Amy Shira Teitel explores the lives of two daring women, each of whom dreamed of being the first woman in space.

 Haben Girma has been Deafblind since early childhood, but to her, disability is an opportunity for innovation.
 The determined young woman learned early about the power of the Americans with Disabilities Act, and how technology could help her achieve her goals.
 She realized that a career as a lawyer could help her benefit even more people, allowing her to use her talents to advocate for people with disabilities.
-In a warm and thoughtful tone, Girma tells her story with more than a touch of humor, reminding readers that finding ways to help all people connect with the world is easier than we think — and benefits us all.
+Warm, funny, thoughtful, and uplifting, this captivating memoir is a testament to one woman's determination to find the keys to connection.

 When Rose Pastor arrived in New York in 1903, she was just one of many Russian Jewish refugees that most people thought were destined to a life of sweatshop labor.
 Instead, two years later, she married James Graham Phelps Stokes, the scion of a high society family, and catapulted herself into the elite.
 And then, she and her husband joined the Socialist Party and started gathering a group of activist and agitators.
 Rose led strikes and protests, campaigned to spread information bout birth control, and brought audiences to tears with her stories about the struggles of workers.
 And then, just as quickly, she fell into poverty, and died far too young.
 Written by a best-selling master of narrative nonfiction, this astonishing biography illuminates the story of a nearly forgotten agitator and radical.